Australia to fit warships with anti-missile defence systems

 Work on the frigates is set to begin in 2020, with BAE Systems, Navantia and Fincantieri all competing for the A$35 billion ($27.39 billion) contract.

+“The missile defence will protect Australia’s forward based forces and in a coalition scenario,” said Euan Graham, director of the national security programme at the Lowy Institute, an Australian think-tank.

+Countering submarines requires vessels that move freely in the region, in contrast to static vessels used for detecting missiles.

-The decision to use the Aegis ballistic missile defence systems brings Australia in line with U.S. and Japanese vessels, allowing international cooperation, Vice Admiral Tim Barrett, Australia’s navy chief, told reporters in Sydney.
+The decision to use the Aegis ballistic missile defence systems brings Australia in line with U.S., Japanese and Korean vessels, allowing international cooperation, Vice Admiral Tim Barrett, Australia’s navy chief, told reporters in Sydney.

+“The choice of the Aegis system allows Australia to plug into the U.S. alliance.
+They will be able to share data from vessels and potentially aircraft,” said Graham.

-The proposed frigates are part of Australia’s plan to increase defence spending by A$30 billion to be worth A$195 billion, or 2 percent of GDP, by 2021-2022 as Canberra seeks to protect its strategic and trade interests in the Asia-Pacific.
+The frigates will be the next major component of Australia’s plan to increase defence spending by A$30 billion to be worth A$195 billion, or 2 percent of GDP, by 2021-2022 as Canberra seeks to protect its strategic and trade interests in the Asia-Pacific.